MicrosoftDocs/WSL/commandline/WSL/faq.md

 ### Why isn't ICMP working?
 This is a known issues that will effect several networking commands such as `ping`.
 Stay tuned for updates.

+### Why do I get "Error: 0x80040306" when I try to install?
+This has to do with the fact that we do not support legacy console. <br/>
+To turn off legacy console:

+1. Open cmd.exe
+1. Right click title bar -> Properties -> Uncheck Use legacy console
+1. Click OK

 ### Where can I provide feedback?

 You can share feedback and ask questions through multiple channels: